hashicorp/vault/website/source/docs/internals/replication.html.md

 Lastly, clients can speak to any Vault server without a thick client.
-If a client is communicating with a standby instance, the request is automatically forwarded to a active instance.
+If a client is communicating with a standby instance, the request is automatically forwarded to an active instance.
 Secondary clusters will service reads locally and forward any write requests to the primary cluster.
 The primary cluster is able to service all request types.